iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-add-url-params.md

 By completing this challenge you will learn how to:
 - Open iModels by passing iModel/Project names in the URL.
-- Use URL params to generate special links that emphasize and zoom into specific elements.
+- Use URL params to generate shareable links that can emphasize and zoom into elements.

 ## Setup